autowarefoundation/autoware.universe/planning/behavior_path_planner/behavior_path_planner_lane_change.md

 | `use_all_predicted_path`          | [-]     | boolean | If false, use only the predicted path that has the maximum confidence.                  | false         |
 | `lane_change_search_distance`     | [m]     | double  | The turn signal activation distance during the lane change preparation phase.           | 30.0          |

-(\*1) If path is already approved, this doesn't cancel lane change.

 ### Collision checks during lane change

 The following parameters are configurable in `behavior_path_planner.param.yaml`.